ResearchComputingServices/parallel-computing/_episodes/06-matlab-examples.md

 ~~~
 {: .source }

-The first loop performs a longer computation within each loop iteration, and only returns
+The first loop performs a longer computation within each loop iteration, and only returns a single value from the workers back to the main Matlab process.
+On the other hand, the second loop take a relatively long time when sharing more data with the workers.
+This is an example of how communication overhead can adversely affect performance of parallel code.

 For reference: [https://www.mathworks.com/help/distcomp/decide-when-to-use-parfor.html](https://www.mathworks.com/help/distcomp/decide-when-to-use-parfor.html)